MridulS11/yu_test/README.md

 # VulnLab+ (Intentionally Vulnerable) — Interview / Training App

-**LOCAL ONLY.
-DO NOT DEPLOY TO THE PUBLIC INTERNET.**
-This mini-app contains intentionally insecure patterns for interviewing security interns.

 ## Context
 You will assess an intentionally vulnerable web application representing a modern stack (web APIs, file uploads, and AI-style integrations).
 Your objective is to identify, explain, and prioritize security vulnerabilities, and recommend practical fixes.